rknop/rkwebutil/README.md

 * rkwebutil.js : a set of random javascript routines I use myself
 * config.py : a python config system that reads yaml files which can override each other
-* rkauth : an authentication system for webaps using flask, flask-session, SQLAlchemy, and Postgres
+* rkauth : an authentication system for webaps using flask, flask-session, and Postgres

 rkwebutil is (c) 2023-2024 by Robert Knop, and is available under the BSD 3-clause license (see LICENSE)